-Medical Coding Specialist Program Overview
+What Makes the Medical Coding Specialist Program at MTI Different?

 *Modules can be taken in any order; however, Medical Coding Externship will always be taken last by the student.

 MTI’s Financial Aid Team provides personalized support to students applying for federal financial aid and help with understanding all the funding options, including scholarship opportunities.

 MTI is here to help you attain the funding you need to take the next step in your education.
 MTI’s Financial Aid Team can help match you with scholarship opportunities you may qualify for.

 Medical billing and coding schools in Illinois and Missouri:

 Completing a medical coding training program is the first step toward an exciting new career in this healthcare role.
 Here’s what you can expect when you attend Midwest Technical Institute (MTI) for your medical coder training: